Finding a job after incarceration has long been a challenge. Having a felony on your record carries a huge stigma when you are seeking employment.

 You’re better off casting a wider net by using more general search terms when looking for grants on this website.
 For example, a search using the keyword “felons” yielded no results, but “startup” did.
 Look for grants geared toward entrepreneurs, small businesses, industry, gender and heritage, instead of those intended specifically for felons or ex-prisoners.
 You can apply for grants directly from Grants.gov.

 Learn More: The Best Business Grants for Women

 The U.S. Department of Labor has grant programs to help people who have criminal records.
 These grants cover housing, small business expenses and other costs.
 Anyone is eligible to apply for the grants, so competition can be fierce.

 Sometimes, starting a business requires training or additional education.
-To make education more obtainable and affordable, the federal government offers grants and student aid.
-The Federal Supplemental Educational Opportunity Grant, or FSEOG, is a federal grant for undergraduate students who exhibit "exceptional" financial need.
-Awards range from $400 to $4,000.
-You can't use the money to start a business, but you can get the training needed to successfully operate one.
+To make this more obtainable and affordable, the federal government offers grants and student aid.
+The Federal Supplemental Educational Opportunity Grant is a federal grant for undergraduate students who exhibit “exceptional” financial need.
+Awards range from $100 to $4,000.
+You can’t use the money to start a business, but you can get the training needed to operate one successfully.

 The Small Business Administration (SBA) offers programs, such as free training and loans, designed to help entrepreneurs get their businesses up and running.
 Depending on your situation, some or all of the programs may be right for you.

 Boots to Business is an entrepreneurial and educational training program provided by the SBA.
 Through the course, participants get an overview of what entrepreneurship is, learn business ownership fundamentals and are exposed to the skills and resources needed to write a business plan and launch an enterprise.
 It is a two-day program that’s normally run in person.
 Following the completion of Boots to Business, participants get access to the SBA’s B2B Revenue Readiness online course in partnership with Mississippi State University.